kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Now what if you needed to conditionally hide and show one of the buttons and reposition all of the remaining ones at runtime?
 You'd have to manually remove and re-add constraints in code as well as remove and add back the adjacent spacer view.
 And what if the requirement specified that more than one button could be removed and re-added at any time?
 At this point, you might as well do everything in code.

 In order to hide a view within a stack view all you have to do is set the contained view's `hidden` property to `true` and the stack view handles the rest.
-This is how you`ll fix the spacing under the **Weather:** label when the user has hidden the text below it.
+This is how you'll fix the spacing under the **Weather:** label when the user has hidden the text below it.

 But you'll do this in the next chapter, where you'll continue to learn about stack views in-depth.
 For now you'll take a quick detour to learn about some of the other new Auto Layout updates in iOS 9.

-## Auto Layout Updates in iOS 9

 Stack views are by far the biggest feature introduced in Auto Layout this year, but there are also other features that bring improvements to existing ways of doing things.
 Two of these new features are layout anchors and layout guides, represented by the the new `NSLayoutAnchor` and `UILayoutGuide` classes.

-There are also major updates for the support of right-to-left languages such as Arabic and Hebrew.
-For right-to-left languages, the complete view hierarchy will now be flipped, and even navigation will occur in the opposite direction.
+You're going to learn about these next.

 ## Layout Anchors

-Layout anchors are a fairly simple concept but they bring lots of improvements.
-In order to understand what a layout anchor is, recall how you would create a constraint in code.
-Suppose that you have two labels, `bottomLabel` and `topLabel`.
+Layout anchors are a great new way to create constraints.
+Imagine you have two labels, `bottomLabel` and `topLabel`.
 You'd like to position `bottomLabel` right below `topLabel` with 8 points of spacing between them.
 Prior to iOS 9, you'd have used the following code to create the constraint:

 ```swift
 let constraint = NSLayoutConstraint(